-7.0 ACKNOWLEDGE POLLING
+5.0 ACKNOWLEDGE POLLING

-Since the device will not acknowledge during a write cycle, this can be used to determine when the cycle is complete.
-(This feature can be used to maximize bus throughput.)
-Once the Stop condition for a Write command has been issued from the master, the device initiates the internally timed write cycle.
-ACK polling can be initiated immediately.
-This involves the master sending a Start condition, followed by the control byte for a Write command ( $R/\overline{W}=0$ ).
+Since the device will not acknowledge during a write cycle, this can be used to determine when the cycle is complete (this feature can be used to maximize bus throughput).
+Once the Stop condition for a Write command has been issued from the master, the device initiates the internally-timed write cycle and ACK polling can then be initiated immediately.
+This involves the master sending a Start condition followed by the control byte for a Write command ($R/\overline{W}=0$).
 If the device is still busy with the write cycle, then no ACK will be returned.
-If no ACK is returned, then the Start bit and control byte must be resent.
-If the cycle is complete, then the device will return the ACK and the master can then proceed with the next Read or Write command.
-See Figure 7-1 for flow diagram.
+If no ACK is returned, the Start bit and control byte must be re-sent.
+If the cycle is complete, the device will return the ACK and the master can then proceed with the next Read or Write command.
+See Figure 5-1 for a flow diagram of this operation.